[no picture yet]

 Before Sharpsburg

-Described as a "slaveless yeoman farmer", he was the first Captain of Company H - "the Wilcox County Rifles", 10th Georgia Infantry, when it was organized at Jonesboro, GA in June 1861.
+Described as a "slaveless yeoman farmer," he was the first Captain of Company H - "the Wilcox County Rifles" - of the 10th Georgia Infantry when it was organized at Jonesboro, GA in June 1861.

 On the Campaign

-Assumed command of the Regiment when Major Holt was wounded during the defense of Crampton's Gap on September 14th.
-He reports that he was 'assisting' Captain William Johnston, of Company F, in commanding the regiment during the battle at Sharpsburg.
-He also reports that both he and Capt Johnston were wounded and he had to leave the field before the fighting ended on the 17th.
+He took command of the Regiment when Major Holt was wounded during the defense of Crampton's Gap on 14 September 1862 and reported that he was 'assisting' Captain William Johnston of Company F in commanding the regiment during the battle at Sharpsburg on 17 September 1862.
+He also reports that both he and Captain Johnston were wounded and he had to leave the field before the fighting ended there.

 The rest of the War

-He was elected Major 29 October 1862 and probably served at that rank until he "retired" 13 February 1865 - probably due to his being ill with Endocarditis.
+He was elected Major on 29 October 1862 and probably served at that rank until he "retired" on 13 February 1865, ill with endocarditis.

 After the War